RECLAIMED WOOD PANELING WINTER SALE 15% OFF + FREE USA SHIPPING!

 Centennial Subway Tile

-Reclaimed Wood Subway tilesare custom milled from recycled Wyoming snow fences and are great for accent walls, a kitchen remodel or a bathroom remodel.
+Reclaimed Wood Subway tilesare custom milled from recycled Wyoming snow fences and are great for accent walls, a kitchen remodel, or a bathroom renovation.
 This new take on an old style combines the best of reclaimed wood paneling and the classic subway tile look.
 We ship globally – by the box, pallet, or by shipping container.
 Our paneling planks have consistent thickness, width, and height.
 These were developed to be used as wall or ceiling coverings.
-These boards will not work as flooring or in a shower environment.
+These boards will not work as flooring or as walls/ceilings in an enclosed shower.

-Select your finish – whitewash or natural, feel free to mix and match
+Choose a whitewash or natural finish - feel free to mix and match.